pingcap/docs/tidb-cloud/data-service-api-key.md

 ### Edit an API key

-To edit the description of an API key, perform the following steps:
+To edit the description or rate limit of an API key, perform the following steps:

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
 2. In the left pane, click the name of your target Data App to view its details.
 3. In the **API Key** area, locate the **Action** column, and then click **...** > **Edit** in the API key row that you want to change.
-4. Update the description or the role of the API key.
+4. Update the description, role, or rate limit of the API key.
 5. Click **Update**.

 ### Delete an API key